j4x0/Lugubris/README.md

 Lugubris
 ========

-Lightweight webserver which enables you to serve content using IronPython scripts.
+Lugubris is a lightweight webserver which allows you to serve content using IronPython with the simplicity of PHP.